Ragdata/.dotfiles/README.md

 ## [Security](#top) 🔐

 While I always good security practices, 100% security can never be guaranteed in any software package.
-My `Dotfiles` are provided AS IS, and without warranty.
+My `.dotfiles` are provided AS IS, and without warranty.
 You can find more details in the [LICENSE](LICENSE) file included with this repository.

 If you discover any issue regarding the security of this project, please disclose that information responsibly by sending a [security advisory][advisory].  **PLEASE DO NOT CREATE AN ISSUE OR DISCUSSION TOPIC.**  You can read more about this project's security policies [HERE][security]